FAQs

-You are absolutely right!
-It appears to be so!
-The “guaranteed analysis” is a quantitative analysis performed in a laboratory, however, it tells us nothing about ingredient quality.
-Shoe leather, hair feathers, beaks and chicken feet would be high in crude protein, but provide poor nutrient value for your pet.
+The “guaranteed analysis” is a quantitative analysis performed in a laboratory.
+However, it tells us nothing about ingredient quality.
+Shoe leather, hair feathers, beaks and chicken feet are all high in crude protein but provide poor nutrient value for your pet.
 There are many different quality classifications (grades) of ingredients.
-An excellent example is poultry meal, a common ingredient.
+An excellent example is poultry meal, which is a common ingredient.
 The cost of top grade (chicken meal) is significantly higher than the cost of regular poultry meal, and the digestibility and nutrients provided to your pet are significantly better.
-You cannot determine the quality of an ingredient based solely on label information.
+Simply put, you cannot determine the quality of an ingredient based solely on label information.

-TALK TO US!
-Nutrition is an important part of keeping your pet as healthy as possible.
+Nutrition is an important part of keeping your pet healthy.
 We can recommend what is most appropriate for your individual pet.
-To best evaluate the diet we have recommended.
-It needs to be fed for about 8 weeks.
-Transition your pet slowly onto the diet (over a week or so), and note how much yoru pet enjoys each meal.
-Measure the amount of food carefully, and be prepared to adjust the amount fed over 3 to 4 weeks (high quality = reduced quantity of food required).
-Note your animals’ attitude over two moths.
+To best evaluate the diet we have recommended, it needs to be fed for about 8 weeks.
+Transition your pet slowly onto the new diet (over a week or so), and note how much he or she enjoys each meal.
+Measure the amount of food carefully and be prepared to adjust the amount fed over 3 to 4 weeks (high quality = reduced quantity of food required).
+Note your animals’ attitude over two months.
 A happier and more playful pet is a typical comment that we hear.
 Watch for smaller stool volume, as well as improvements in skin and coat quality.
-Reduced dandruff, shinier, more lustrous coats and fewer skin irritations are what you have to look forward to with excellent nutrition.
+Reduced dandruff, shinier, more lustrous coats and fewer skin irritations are what you can look forward to with excellent nutrition.

 This is a misperception.
 High-quality corn, properly cooked, provides a digestibility greater than 80%, while lower grade corn will be significantly less digestible.
 Corn is an excellent carbohydrates (energy) source in dry diets and helps form the kibble.
 What is important is the combination of high quality ingredients that make up the TOTAL diet!!